Railroad ecology: Maintenance

 Railroad companies routinely clear-cut and/or spray with herbicide any vegetation that grows too close to the tracks.
 This favors vegetation that is able to respond favorably to clearcutting, and/or resist herbicides.

 On overhead electrified railroad lines, clear-cutting must be more extensive, vertically as well as horizontally, in order to prevent vegetation (especially tree limbs) from interfering with the pantographs on a moving train, breaking off and falling on the wires, or simply from arcing in proximity to high voltage transmission cables.
 The same vegetative selection processes described in the previous paragraph apply, but may additionally favor climbing vines due to the presence of catenary and transmission poles in addition to the wooden communications and signal pole lines which often exist(ed) along nonelectrified lines.

 History

 Historically, conditions along railroad beds were very different from today.
 Coal engines used to blanket the area with soot, favoring species adapted to these conditions (some of which only occurred naturally in volcanic areas).
 Newer engines produced a less remarkable environment, but many of the same plants have remained and adapted to this new environment.

-Ecological effects

-Invasive Species
+Invasive species

 Railway tracks (like roads and highways) are often colonized by non-native invasive species.
 In North America, such species include trees such as Ailanthus altissima, Paulownia tomentosa, Siberian Elm, and Norway Maple, and invasive non-woody plants such as Japanese Knotweed and Phragmites.
 The railway tracks provide corridors along which these species can spread and thrive, even when the surrounding areas might be less hospitable to them.
+Many invasive species have been known to be propagated by railways, these include: spotted knapweed, South African ragwort, Oxford ragwort, rat, mouse, ants, beetle, spider, and armadillo.

+Causes

+There are three mechanisms that lead to invasive species being spread by the railway industry: